laihuynhnhatminh/angular-boilerplate-17/README.md

 ## Getting start

-This is a template for an Angular project quickstart.
+This is a template for an Angular project quick start.

+It is for my personal use however one, anyone can try and use it if you want it too.

+Any issues to improve the template is welcome.

 Project structure is based on SCAM pattern (Single Component Angular Module).